ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==
+= 0.8.2 =
+* 	Fixed: Problems with spanish translation
+*	Added: Dutch and German language files
+* 	Fixed: Some css issues with WP3.3

 = 0.8.1 =
 *	Fixed: You can assign sidebars to your pages again.